AdobeDocs/experience-platform.en/help/destinations/api/api-migration-guide-cloud-storage-destinations.md

 ![Image of the two Amazon S3 destination cards in a side-by-side view.](../assets/catalog/cloud-storage/amazon-s3/two-amazons3-destination-cards.png)

-While these destinations with enhanced functionality were offered initially as a beta, Adobe is now moving all Real-Time CDP customers to the new cloud storage destinations.
+While these destinations with enhanced functionality were offered initially as a beta, *Adobe is now moving all Real-Time CDP customers to the new cloud storage destinations*.
 For customers who were already using [!DNL Amazon S3], [!DNL Azure Blob], or SFTP, this means that existing dataflows will be migrated to the new cards.
 Read on for more information about the specific changes as part of the migration.

 ## Who this page applies to {#who-this-applies-to}